What role does sodium play in heart health and how can I manage my intake?

 Sodium – the mineral that is contained in our table salt – plays an important role in our overall health.
 It is needed in small doses to allow our muscles to contract and relax (otherwise leading to painful ‘cramps’ in our limbs) and maintain the balance of water and minerals in our bodies.
 It also conducts nerve impulses, so that the body can communicate information effectively and react to stimulus.

-Sodium and your heart healthheart, salt plate - - cardiac lauren
+Sodium and your heart healthHeart, salt plate - - Cardiac Lauren

 While sodium is a crucial component of our diets, it is important to know that large amounts of it can have damaging effects.
 Particularly with our heart health, too much sodium can put a strain on this vital organ.